 Small businesses are particularly susceptible to suffering considerable, even catastrophic loss to their earnings following a cyberattack.
 If you’re a service-oriented business, the potential for serious loss is even greater.
 In a business model that requires you to perform services, without performance, you have no revenue.

 The most significant expense small businesses experience because of a data breach is business interruption.
 Nearly 60% of small businesses close their doors for good within 6 months of a data breach.

 Business interruption coverage can help you recover revenue lost due to network downtime, recovery of lost/deleted data, and many other aspects of a data breach that prevent you from doing your job.

 Your cyber insurance policy should also help you cover those “incidental” costs directly associated with a data breach.
 For that, your cyber insurance policy should provide…

 As with most problems you’re likely to experience in business, there are a few data breach-related issues that require nothing more of you (and accept nothing less) than a pile of cash.

 Which is fine, I guess, if you have the cash.
 Catastrophic if you don’t.

 If your system is taken over by ransomware, or other extortion-ware, you may be presented with the unenviable choices of either 1) paying a hacker some money, or 2) losing all of your company’s stored data and having your customers’ personal information published on the internet.

 What should you do?

-Your cyber liability insurance policy needs to provide coverage for these types of payments.
+Your cyber insurance policy needs to provide coverage for these types of payments.
 It would also be helpful if they would take responsibility for making the payments, because otherwise, you’ll need to have a Bitcoin wallet set up, which has caused some problems in the past.